pmatras/TextFilesCompressor-JavaWebServices/README.md

 # TextFilesCompressor-JavaWebServices
-Implementation of text files compressor using JPA ORM and WebServices.
+Implementation of text files compressor using JPA ORM and WebServices, which uses SOAP API.